pgaxatte/cloud-workshops/day2/04_ansible_deploy_backups.rst

 If you look into the *roles/borbackup-client/tasks* folder, you will see that it is splitted in two *.yml* : the *repository.yml* is where the magic will happen, **but**, as we are cautious sysadmins, we would like to have the possibility to configure multiple backup servers for a node later, so the *main.yml* will trigger this subtask as many time as needed (in this workshop, we only have one backup server, though).

-Some steps will be executed on the client side, others on the server side : that's the useful role of the *delegate_to* statetement.
+Some steps will be executed on the client side, others on the server side : that's the useful role of the *delegate_to* statement.

 A schema could be useful to fully understand what will happen here :